-Gorillaz Are Back After 6 Years With Anti-Trump ‘Hallelujah Money’ [Video}
+Gorillaz Are Back After Six Years With Anti-Trump ‘Hallelujah Money’ [Video]

 “When the morning comes, we are still human.”

-The video closes with a clip of SpongeBob SquarePants freaking out, crying and running away.
+The video closes with a clip of SpongeBob SquarePants freaking out, crying, and running away.
 The virtual band is not featured in the music video, although their shadows are visible in the background at some point.
 The band even snuck in a short clip of Clint Eastwood for those fans who would catch on.

-The virtual band Gorillaz were formed in 1998 by the frontman of the Blur, acclaimed solo artist Damon Albarn, and graphic artist Jamie Hewlett.
+The virtual band Gorillaz was formed in 1998 by the frontman of the Blur, acclaimed solo artist Damon Albarn, and graphic artist Jamie Hewlett.

 Murdoc abandoned the pirate-infested Plastic Beach.
 With only a cyborg Noodle for company, and nowhere near enough booze, what will he do when it runs out?
 Read on, but hold your nose… #TheBookofMurdoc